Skip to main content

 Hafslund Celsio: How

-At Hafslund Celsio residual waste that cannot be recycled is burned.
-So the recovered heat produces heat to the residential customers and electricity.
-Capturing the carbon that is emitted during this process contribute to solve the climate problem associated with Wast-to-Energy activities.
+At Hafslund Celsio residual waste that cannot be recycled is incinerated.
+The recovered heat produces district heating and electricity for households.
+By capturing the carbon released during this process, the project helps address the climate challenge associated with waste-to-energy activities.

 Negative emissions

-Bioenergy with carbon capture and storage (BECCS), is considered to be one of the most prominent of the various negative emissions techniques.
-Model scenarios that limit global warming to 1.5 or 2 degrees C typically rely on large amounts of “negative emissions”.
+Bioenergy with Carbon Capture and Storage (BECCS) is considered one of the most important solutions for achieving negative emissions.
+Global climate models that limit warming to 1.5 or 2 degrees Celsius typically rely on large-scale negative emissions.

-“The waste treated at the plant consists of approximately 60 per cent biological carbon.”
+“The waste treated at the plant consists of about 60 per cent biogenic carbon.”

 Ambitious climate goals